masa-org/PIX4D_TRIAL/README.md

 - This script will obtain a `Bearer token`.
 - Bearer token is an api key necessary to invode Cloud API.
+- After this step, file called `access_token.txt` which contains the Bearer token is created.

 ### 3. Project set up